-A helpful way of understanding the difference between advertising and marketing is to imagine marketing as a five course meal at a top-end restaurant.
+A helpful way of understanding the difference between Marketing and Advertising is to imagine marketing as a five course meal at a top-end restaurant.
 Some items on the menu could be:

 In other words, advertising is just one element – and usually the most expensive.
 Each element must be effective individually, as well as playing its part towards a bigger goal.
 Marketing is a time-intensive process.
 It refers to any activity aimed at establishing and maintaining a positive exchange between the company and its customers.

 Advertising therefore is a component part of a broader marketing strategy that entails ‘spreading the word’ about your business, product, or the services you are offering.
 It requires the creation of strategies around the advert placements, and the appropriate frequency of placements, in addition to actually placing the advert in media like newspapers, direct mail, billboards, television, radio, and of course the world wide web.
 Advertising is the greatest expense of most marketing plans, with public relations in second place – and market research not falling far behind that.